crate/services-docs/docs/reference/overview.md

 :::{note}
 - The SQL Scheduler is automatically available for all newly deployed clusters.
 - For existing clusters, the feature can be enabled on demand.
-(Contactsupport for activation.)
+  (Contact support for activation.)
 :::

 ### Accessing and Using the SQL Scheduler